IndomieGorengSatu/Mie/README.md

-## What’s the advantage of living in Switzerland?
-Well, the flag is a big plus.
+## Did you hear about the scientist who was lab partners with a pot of boiling water?
+He had a very esteemed colleague.